 Nearest-neighbor matching (Cochran, 1953; Rubin, 1973) is a popular nonparametric tool to create balance between treatment and control groups in observational studies.
 As a preprocessing step before regression analysis, matching reduces the dependence on parametric modeling assumptions (Ho et al., 2007).
 Moreover, matching followed by regression allows estimation of elaborate models that are useful to describe heterogeneity in treatment effects.
 In current empirical practice, however, the matching step is often ignored for the estimation of standard errors and confidence intervals.
 That is, to do inference, researchers proceed as if matching did not take place.
 In this article, we show that ignoring the matching first step produces valid standard errors if matching is done without replacement and if the regression model is correctly specified relative to the population regression function of the outcome variable on the treatment variable and all the covariates used for matching.
 However, standard errors that ignore the matching step are not valid if matching is conducted with replacement or, more crucially, if the second step regression model is misspecified in the sense indicated above.
 We show that two easily implementable alternatives, (i) clustering the standard errors at the level of the matches, or (ii) a nonparametric block bootstrap procedure, produce approximations to the distribution of the post-matching estimator that are robust to misspecification, provided that matching is done without replacement.
 These results allow robust inference for post-matching methods that use regression in the second step.
 A simulation study and an empirical example demonstrate the empirical relevance of our results.

 Econometric analysis typically focuses on the statistical properties of fixed estimators and ignores researcher choices.
 In this article, I approach the analysis of experimental data as a mechanism-design problem that acknowledges that researchers choose between estimators, sometimes based on the data and often according to their own preferences.
 Specifically, I focus on covariate adjustments, which can increase the precision of a treatment-effect estimate, but open the door to bias when researchers engage in specification searches.
 First, I establish that unbiasedness is a requirement on the estimation of the average treatment effect that aligns researchers’ preferences with the minimization of the mean-squared error relative to the truth, and that fixing the bias can yield an optimal restriction in a minimax sense.
 Second, I provide a constructive characterization of all treatment-effect estimators with fixed bias as sample-splitting procedures.
-Third, I show that a researcher restricted specifically to the class of unbiased estimators of the average treatment effect solves a prediction problem.
-The equivalence of unbiased estimation and prediction across sample splits characterizes all admissible unbiased procedures in finite samples, leaves space for beneficial specification searches, and offers an opportunity to leverage machine learning.
-As a practical implication, I describe flexible pre-analysis plans for randomized experiments that achieve efficiency without bias.
+Third, I show how these results imply flexible pre-analysis plans for randomized experiments that include beneficial specification searches and offer an opportunity to leverage machine learning.

 A core challenge in the analysis of experimental data is that the impact of some intervention is often not entirely captured by a single, well-defined outcome.
 Instead there may be a large number of outcome variables that are potentially affected and of interest.
 In this paper, we propose a data-driven approach rooted in machine learning to the problem of testing effects on such groups of outcome variables.
 It is based on two simple observations.
 First, the 'false-positive' problem that a group of outcomes is similar to the concern of 'over-fitting,' which has been the focus of a large literature in statistics and computer science.
 We can thus leverage sample-splitting methods from the machine-learning playbook that are designed to control over-fitting to ensure that statistical models express generalizable insights about treatment effects.
 The second simple observation is that the question whether treatment affects a group of variables is equivalent to the question whether treatment is predictable from these variables better than some trivial benchmark (provided treatment is assigned randomly).
 This formulation allows us to leverage data-driven predictors from the machine-learning literature to flexibly mine for effects, rather than rely on more rigid approaches like multiple-testing corrections and pre-analysis plans.
 We formulate a specific methodology and present three kinds of results: first, our test is exactly sized for the null hypothesis of no effect; second, a specific version is asymptotically equivalent to a benchmark joint Wald test in a linear regression; and third, this methodology can guide inference on where an intervention has effects.
 Finally, we argue that our approach can naturally deal with typical features of real-world experiments, and be adapted to baseline balance checks.